stephenh/avow/README.markdown

 And add your own assertion methods to each class.

-Then when using `Assert.that` in your tests, just make sure you import your own `Assert` subclass instead of the base class (or JUnit's `Assert` for that matter).
+Then when using `Avow.that` in your tests, just make sure you import your own `Avow` subclass instead of the base class.